The negative impacts of leaf blowers

 Ultrafine particles are a strong indicator of emissions from combustion processes such as those that occur in the combustion engines of vehicles and planes.
 Though there are no in- Canada guidelines, the World Health Organisation has proposed a one-hour high particle number ambient air quality guidelines for ultrafine particle exposure concentration “good practice” criterion of 20,000 particle/cm3;

-The concentration that we measured for this specific gas leaf blower was 50 times higher than this World Health Organisation criterion.
+The concentration that we measured for this specific 2 cycle gas leaf blower was 50 times higher than this World Health Organisation criterion.

 Greg J. Evans, Ph.D., P.Eng., Director, Institute for Studies in Transdisciplinary Engineering Education and Practice (ISTEP); Director, Southern Ontario Centre for Atmospheric Aerosol Research

-• Contaminate the air and water in our neighbourhoods.
+• Pollute the air and water in our neighborhoods with harmful emissions and contaminants.

 Previous